MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/analyticsreceiver/installation/index.md

 * RAM: More RAM is better, but no more than 64 GB per node.
 32 GB and 16 GB are also acceptable.
 Less than 8 GB requires many small nodes in the cluster, and 64 GB is wasteful and problematic due to the way Java uses memory for pointers.
 * Disk: Use SSDs when possible, or fast spinning traditional disks in RAID 0 configuration if SSDs are not possible.
 * CPU: CPU tends not to be the performance bottleneck.
 Use systems with 2 to 8 cores.
-* Network: When you cross into the need to scale out horizontally, you need a fast, reliable, data center with 1 GbE to 10 GbE supported speeds.
+* Network: When you need to scale out horizontally, you need a fast and reliable data center with 1 GbE to 10 GbE supported speeds.

 ### Hardware configuration
 {: #hardware-configuration }
-* Give your JVM ample size to scale the in memory Queue with size of 10000 (i.e minimum Xmx as 6GB)
+* Give your JVM ample size to scale the in-memory queue with a size of 10000 (i.e., minimum Xmx as 6 GB).
 * If you use BSDs and Linux, ensure that your operating system I/O scheduler is set to **deadline** or **noop**, not **cfq**.

 ## Capacity considerations
 {: #capacity-considerations }
 Capacity is the single-most common question.
 How much RAM do you need?
 How much disk space?
 How many nodes?
-The answer is always: it depends.
+The answer is always subjective.

-IBM {{ site.data.keys.mf_analytics_receiver }} does not require a disk space since its just receives logs from mobile applications and forwards them to analytics server - there is no storage of events data.
+IBM {{ site.data.keys.mf_analytics_receiver }} does not require disk space since it just receives logs from mobile applications and forwards them to analytics server, there is no storage of events data.

 ## Installing {{ site.data.keys.mf_analytics_receiver }} on WebSphere Application Server Liberty
 {: #installing-mobilefirst-analytics-receiver-on-websphere-application-server-liberty }
 Ensure that you already have the {{ site.data.keys.mf_analytics_receiver }} WAR file.
 For more information on the installation artifacts, see [Installing {{ site.data.keys.mf_server }} to an application server](../../prod-env/appserver).
 The **analytics-receiver.war** file is found in the `<mf_server_install_dir>\analyticsreceiver` folder.
 For more information about how to download and install WebSphere Application Server Liberty, see the [About WebSphere Liberty](https://developer.ibm.com/wasdev/websphere-liberty/) article on IBM  developerWorks .

-1. Create a server by running the following command in your **./wlp/bin** folder.
+1. Create a server by running the following command in your `./wlp/bin` folder.

    ```bash
    ./server create <serverName>
    ```

-2. Install the following features by running the following command in your **./bin** folder.
+2. Install features by running the following command from your `./bin` folder.

    ```bash
    ./featureManager install jsp-2.2 ssl-1.0 appSecurity-1.0 localConnector-1.0
    ```

 3. Add the **analytics-receiver.war** file to the `./usr/servers/<serverName>/apps` folder of your Liberty Server.
-4. Replace the contents of the `<featureManager>` tag of the `./usr/servers/<serverName>/server.xml` file with the following content:
+4. Replace the contents of the **<featureManager>** tag of the `./usr/servers/<serverName>/server.xml` file with the following content:

    ```xml
    <featureManager>